-3.5 The study employs a bespoke model to assess Local Plan viability in accordance with best practice guidance (eg Local Housing Delivery group - Viability Testing Local Plans and the RICS - Financial Viability in Planning).
+3.5 The study employs a bespoke model to assess Local Plan viability in accordance with best practice guidance.
 The initial generic tests will be based on a series of development typologies to reflect the type of development likely to emerge over the plan period.
 The purpose of these tests is two-fold - it will firstly assess cumulative impact of the policies proposed by the plan to determine whether the overall development strategy is deliverable.
 Secondly the model will identify the level of additional margin, beyond a reasonable return for the landowner and developer, which may be available for the introduction of CIL.